Early Breast Cancer Treatment

 Tumor profiling and chemotherapy

-Some women who have hormone receptor-positive, HER2-negative breast cancer should ask their health care providers about getting a tumor profiling test, such as Oncotype DX®, to see if chemotherapy is needed in addition to hormone therapy [8].
+Some people who have hormone receptor-positive, HER2-negative breast cancer should ask their health care providers about getting a tumor profiling test, such as Oncotype DX®, to see if chemotherapy is needed in addition to hormone therapy [10].

 Tumor profiling can be used to help guide chemotherapy for early breast cancers that are all of the following [8]: